soong-construction/dirt-rally-time-recorder/README.md

   - ``select t.name, c.name, strftime('%Y-%m-%d %H:%M:%S', datetime(l.timestamp, 'unixepoch', 'localtime')), l.time from tracks t, cars c, laptimes l where t.id=l.track and c.id=l.car;``

 ## Troubleshooting
+Note: Since this is still WIP, have a look at ``migrate.sql`` to find instructions how to migrate your data when updating this tool.

-Note: Since this is still WIP, consider dropping your *.db files if you encounter errors, thus starting over.
+Consider dropping your *.db files if you encounter errors, thus starting over.
+Feel free to open an issue.

 ## Resources
 UDP telemetry documentation: